Service rota

 Sending a message any other way probably won’t inform everyone who needs to know or to have this list updated.
 Thanks for understanding.

 If you are interested serving at Church of the Redeemer on this rota, please contact rector@redeemer-kenmore.org.
-We are always looking for new people to help.
+We always invite people to help.

 • Sunday early service: 8:00 am.
 Arrive by 7:45 am when serving.